IgniteUI/help-topics/topics/02_Controls/igEditors/08_igTimePicker/00_igTimePicker_Overview.md

 Supported formats follow the general patterns for [Formatting Dates and Time](Formatting-Dates-Numbers-and-Strings.html).
 The time format can also be defined using a common set of time specifiers - for example, a format of "HH:mm" would display time similar to "16:35" where "HH" displays the hour number in 24-hour format and "mm" - the minute numbers, excluding the AM/PM part.

-### Button Types
+### <a id="button-types"></a>Button Types
-The `buttonType` option defines the type of button applied to the time picker control.
-These types can be dropdown button to open a dropdown list, spin buttons to increment/decrement time parts and a clear button.
+The `buttonType` option defines the type of buttons applied to the time picker control.
+This option defines as well provided interactions.
+Available button types are:

+- **clear** - a clear button is added to the editor
+- **dropdown** - a dropdown button is added to open a dropdown list with time items
+- **none** -  an editor without any buttons is displayed
+- **spin**  - spin buttons are added to enable incrementing/decrementing of time parts

  >**Note:** This option can not be set run-time and a combination like "dropdown, spin" is not allowed.